TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-11-23-how-to-get-dynamic-php-version-matrix-in-github-actions.md

 # "[7.2, 7.3, 7.4, 8.0]"
 ```

-Now we have a problem, the command to provide JSON dynamic data and GitHub Actions.
+Now we have a problem, the command to provide JSON data and GitHub Actions.
 Let's put them together.

 ## Workflow with Dynamic PHP Versions